 Builders are permitted to work Monday to Saturday between 7am and 7pm.
 No noisy works are permitted on Sundays or public holidays without prior approval from the City's CEO.
 The CEO will not approve Sunday or public holiday works unless they are absolutely justified and they must meet a strict set of conditions.
 If approval is granted, all nearby residents will be notified of the work 24 hours before it commences.

-Equipment used on building sites which is close to residences should always be maintained in good order and be fitted with good quality engine exhaust mufflers, so that noise emissions are minimised.
+Equipment used on building sites which are close to residences should always be maintained in good order and be fitted with good quality engine exhaust mufflers, so that noise emissions are minimised.
 Radios should be operated on building sites so that they are not audible from nearby homes.

-Sending a Noise Complaint to the City
+Reporting a noise complaint to the City

 If you are annoyed by noise created by neighbours, there are a number of things you can do.

 Try speaking with your neighbour about the noise.
 Often people do not realise they are causing you a problem and in many cases will be happy to do what they can to help.

 If this approach is not possible or successful, please use the City’s Report It service to report the issue.